drasi-project/docs/docs/content/how-to-guides/configure-reactions/configure-drasi-result-reaction/_index.md

 ## Using the Result Reaction
-Because the Drasi Debug Reaction is running inside a Kubernetes cluster, you need to enable access to the port through which you can send HTTP requests.
-The easiest way to do this is to setup a port forward using `kubectl` and the following command:
+Because the Result Reaction is running inside a Kubernetes cluster, you need to enable access to the port through which you can send HTTP requests.
+For development purposes, the easiest way to do this is to setup a port forward using `kubectl` and the following command:

 ```bash
 kubectl port-forward -n <drasi-namespace> services/quick-result-reaction-gateway 8080:8080